Finding a Fair Scoring Function for Top-$k$ Selection: From Hardness to Practice: Experiments

-\textbf{Environment and Implementation.} All our implementations were in C++ on a 128-core machine with 2x AMD EPYC 7763 (2.45 GHz) and 512GB RAM, and our codes \footnotemark{} were compiled and run inside an Apptainer \cite{kurtzer2017singularity} container \footnotemark[\value{footnote}] with a Rocky Linux 8.10 host OS.
-Parallel algorithms were manually bound to one of the two CPUs (using taskset) if they used $64$ or fewer threads. .
+\subparagraph{Environment and Implementation.} All our implementations were in C\texttt{++} on a 128-core machine with 2x AMD EPYC 7763 (2.45 GHz) and 512GB RAM, and our codes\footnote{Available at \url{https://github.com/caiguangya/fair-topk}. } were compiled and run inside an Apptainer \cite{kurtzer2017singularity} container\footref{repo} with a Rocky Linux 8.10 host OS.
+Parallel algorithms were manually bound to one of the two CPUs (using taskset) if they used $64$ or fewer threads.